Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Combination Boots

 I briefly mentioned combination boots earlier in this article.
 Essentially, combi-boots are cross-country ski boots that are softer in the foot (to allow for classic technique) but offer some upper ankle support (for skate skiing).
 Keep in mind that combi-boots are for combining classic skiing and skate skiing on groomed terrain.
-This combination doesn’t include backcountry cross-country skiing.
+This combination doesn’t necessarily include backcountry cross-country skiing.

 I still tend to prefer a dedicated classic boot for classic skiing and a dedicated skate boot for skate skiing.
 But, at the same time, a combination boot is more than adequate for both applications.

 Since combination boots are for use on groomed terrain, they’re only compatible for light-duty xc ski bindings.
-Again, combi-boots are not designed as backcountry cross-country ski boots.
+Again, combi-boots are not really designed as backcountry cross-country ski boots.

 Backcountry/Off-track Skiing